 Finally, it’s worth noting where Winfrey falls short physically.
-While his length is substantial proportionally, it may not be quantifiably elite.
-Moreover, as explosive as Winfrey is, he’s a high-hipped, leggy mover who isn’t always mobile in open space.
+As explosive as Winfrey is, he’s a high-hipped, leggy mover who isn’t always overly mobile in open space.
 His pursuit speed can be more consistent, and he can improve his flexibility and acceleration around the edge when stunting outside.

 Winfrey’s NFL Draft scouting report overview